hylkevds/FROST-Server.Plugin.GeoTech/README.md

 # FROST-Server.Plugin.GeoTech
 A FROST-Server Plugin extending the SensorThings data model with a GeoTech borehole data model

+## Acknowledgement

+The development of this plugin  was funded by [BRGM](https://www.brgm.fr) as an implementation and validation of the data model for the [Geotech Interopertability Experiment](https://github.com/opengeospatial/Geotech/wiki).

 ## Installing

 The plugin can be used with docker, or directly on an existing Tomcat server.